Fortress Investment Group: Foundational years (1998–2017)

-Privately held (2017-2023)
+Privately held (2017–2023)

 On February 14, 2017, SoftBank Group agreed that it would buy Fortress Investment Group LLC for $3.3 billion.
 The SoftBank acquisition was completed in the last week of December, with Fortress being delisted from the New York Stock Exchange, and returned to being a privately held company.
 In December 2017, Fortress Investment Group loaned $100 million to Theranos with the loan to keep the medical startup solvent through 2018.
 At the time, Fortress also had "underdog" bets in a private passenger rail line in Florida.

 Through an investment in Florida East Coast Railway, Fortress became an early backer of the Brightline passenger rail in Florida, which is the only privately owned and operated passenger railroad in the United States.
 Fortress Investment Group invested in the construction of Brightline West, a high speed rail route between Las Vegas and Southern California.

 On January 3, 2018, it was reported that Fortress was nearing a deal to sell its stake on OneMain to Apollo Global Management.
 The agreement was announced on January 5, with Varde Partners also taking part in the purchase.

 In 2023, it was announced that Fortress’ management team and Mubadala Capital would acquire all Fortress equity held by SoftBank Group.

-Independent brand (2024-present)
+Independent brand (2024–present)

 On May 15, 2024, it was announced that Mubadala and Fortress management had jointly completed the purchase of Fortress Investment Group.
 Following the acquisition, Fortress began operating independently under its own brand, with Fortress management owning a 32% equity interest.

 In May 2025, Fortress opened its Abu Dhabi location, which provides private credit and real estate investments in the Gulf region.

-New Fortress Energy (NFE) has a contract with the Puerto Rican government until 2026 for the supply of liquefied natural gas to Puerto Rico.